yjg30737/pyqt-frameless-window/README.md

 Maybe i can use the virtual machine or something to do it.

+I strongly recommend Classic Version if your OS is not Windows.

 There is no title bar for Windows!
 I will make it as soon as possible.

 ## Requirements